CatalaLang/catala/french_law/log-events.md

 Log events respect the following invariants:

-1. _The number of log events is independent of the inputs._
-> Note: seems false.
-2. _Function calls always have one input and one ouput._
+1. _Function calls always have one input and one ouput._
 2. _2 <= `logEvent.information.length` <= 3_

 ## Structure